dannyshaw/keystone-multilingual/README.md

 ##Features

-* Declarative route generation with a simple structure allowing for the definition of both static (template only) and dynamic based routes.
+* Declarative route generation with a simple structure allowing for the definition of both static (template only) and dynamic (db model) driven routes.
-* Shared or language-suffixed template options per route
+* Shared or language-suffixed template per route
 * A MultilingualModel that include language and translation fields by default allowing selection of an alternative translation id object of the same model
 * Middleware to determine redirection to localised route naming